cloudflare/workers-sdk/.changeset/seven-taxis-sort.md

 "create-cloudflare": patch
 ---

-Update SolidStart template to work with create-solid@0.5.3
+fix: Update SolidStart template to work with create-solid@0.5.3